-This tradeoff allows for better throughput at the expense of stale or possible inconsistent reads, since the reads may be lagging behind the master, as data changes (and possibly with varying lag on different shards).
-To mitigate this, VTGates are capable of monitoring replica lag and can be configured to avoid serving data from instances that are lagging beyond X seconds.
+This trade-off allows for better throughput at the expense of stale or possibly inconsistent reads, since the reads may be lagging behind the master, as data changes (and possibly with varying lag on different shards).
+To mitigate this, VTGate servers are capable of monitoring replica lag and can be configured to avoid serving data from instances that are lagging beyond X seconds.

-For true snapshot, the queries must be sent to the master within a transaction.
+For a true snapshot, queries must be sent to the master within a transaction.
 For read-after-write consistency, reading from the master without a transaction is sufficient.

 To summarize, these are the various levels of consistency supported: